infominer33/infominer33.github.io/_posts/2019-05-06-not-about-me.md

 As a big reader from a young age, it was easy for me to feel that the educational system was just as baseless as everything else I was raised to believe in.
 It also came to appear that faith in my government and other powerful institutions would be as useful as believing in the Easter Bunny, or the Tooth Fairy.

 While my youth was intellectually stimulating, it suffered socially.
 As a result, I really had no glue sticking me to the herd.
-Everyone was supposed to want a white picket fence, 2.5 kids, and a fancy car.
-That didn't seem interesting to me.
+While everyone was supposed to be after a white picket fence, 2.5 kids, and a fancy car.
+That wasn't interesting to me.

 {% include video id="h5iROlujV88" provider="youtube" %}